 Rural Relationship Receivables decreased by \$17.1 million (3.9%) from FY2022 to \$424.4 million, due to the continued transition of the book away from large, complex, low margin lending.
-Heartland's exposure to the dairy sector reduced to 32.8% of the total Rural
+Heartland's exposure to the dairy sector reduced to 32.8% of the total Rural book.

 Rural Direct includes Heartland's Sheep & Beef Direct and Dairy Direct digital platforms which provide online finance to sheep, beef and dairy farmers.
 Rural Direct Receivables increased by \$8.6 million (11.2%) from FY2022 to \$84.9 million.
+Over the last decade, Heartland has helped more than 22,000 New Zealanders to enjoy a more comfortable retirement by releasing equity from their homes.